-For the cluster system between guest OSes on multiple ESX hosts (VMware), set the I/O fencing function.
-If cluster interconnects and other networks cannot communicate with other nodes, the service is switched to the standby system.
+When using the I/O fencing function for the cluster system between guest OSes on multiple ESXi hosts (VMware), if cluster interconnects and other networks cannot communicate with other nodes, the service is switched to the standby system.

-For the cluster system between guest OSes on one ESX host (VMware), when an error occurs in a guest OS, the guest OS becomes the LEFTCLUSTER state.
+For the cluster system between guest OSes on one ESXi host (VMware), when an error occurs in a guest OS, the guest OS becomes the LEFTCLUSTER state.